ericjohnadamos/sharepoint_crawler/README.md

 # Archiver

 The Archiver application serves to crawl, archive files, and perform audits within SharePoint directories.
-Initially designed for Surestone, it is versatile enough to be adapted for use with other SharePoint instances.
+Initially designed for Insurance, it is versatile enough to be adapted for use with other SharePoint instances.

 ## Features